For centuries, the racial disadvantage in wealth, education, and employment have all impacted Black men and their families for generations.

 Just last year, the hip hop mogul and businessman was listed by Forbes as the wealthiest rapper with a $900 million net worth.

 Since then, Hov has accumulated a fortune that totals $1 billion.
 His wealth is comprised of from several industries ranging from music, real estate, liquor and spirits, and arts.
-Here is a quick breakdown of his assets:
+Here is a quick breakdown of his assets as of 2019:

 - Armand de Brignac champagne – $310 million